fredgrott/MyGithubProfile/README.md

 * Remote Code Development means that I have more time to do Android Application end user analysis and use that insights to evolve the UI of the android application.

+# Other Services

+* Spec-And-ROI Analysis

+  You as a start-up or enterprise may not have the resources to determine the core features of that first android application.
+I do spec-and-roi consultations on picky-ask basis.
+If that is your need than you should understand that due to the value of consultation that you might want that I have to ask for something in return.
+ASk about it, obviously those who answer my direct questions with direct answers get more attention though.

+* Android Application Development Best Practices Consultation

+  You may as an organization have the need for a short-term intensive course or courses in Android Application Development Best Practices.
+If so you should ask.

+  I also do auditing of the android application development set of processes your developers are using and can offer paid advice on what changes need to be made to reach the short-term and long-range goals of a better system of android application development.
+Obviously, ask.

 # How To Contact Me

 * No inside or outside recruiters
 * Must be a start-up co-founder, either CEO or CTO
+* If NOT Start-UP than must allow remote coding and be open to the reality of freelance rates being double the employee-hourly rate.
+If so, you should be the client partner or CTO.
 * Must allow remote coding, if no and want me to relocate than that requires you to meet at my location over a paid meal.
 * If local to Chicago, must agree to meet over a paid meal at my location